bruno-lang/alma/README.md

 ### Code Organisation
 The repository contains implementations in different languages found within the folder named after the language.
-The `alma` folder contains serveral example grammars written in alma.
+The `alma` folder contains serveral example grammars written in alma. `_data` contains some example files that are parsed to test the grammars.